 Do It Yourself, And Use The Right Tools !!

 Fun side story about finding the right tools for a do-it-yourself repair.
-This story is not about building great Do It Yourself projects from plans, but it illustrates the need to have (borrow, or rent) the right tools for the job.
-And, It’s funny in a warped sort of way.
+This story is not about building great Do It Yourself projects, but it illustrates the need to have (borrow, or rent) the right tools for the job.
+And, though it was a bit frustrating at the time, the story is funny in a warped sort of way.

 A Tools Story From the Mechanic